 The other day I got a random call on my cellphone for my husband.
 When I informed them that they’d called my phone and not my husbands, the lady asked what’s his number.

-My question first question was “who are you?”
+My first question was “who are you?”
 I wasn’t about to give my husband’s cell number to some random stranger, calling from a company I didn’t recognize.
 I imagine that’s how customers feel about me and you when we ask them to buy from us randomly.

 When you decided to sell crochet did you take a long hard look at what and why you were selling?

 Did you dig deep into yourself before deciding to put a price on your work?
 Don’t worry, you’re not alone.

 As a matter of fact when I ask most people this question they look at me like . . . huh?

 The thing is, before you can build a successful business you have to examine yourself closely.